-Maryland is celebrating the year of the woman in 2022.
-To celebrate, we are taking a look at the roles women played on the C&O Canal.
-Much of the canal’s history focuses on men, but Karen Gray, the C&O Canal National Historical Park’s volunteer historian, pieced together information on the canal’s women.
+To celebrate Women’s History Month we are taking a look at the roles women played on the C&O Canal.
+Much of the canal’s history focuses on men, but thanks to the late Karen Gray, the C&O Canal National Historical Park’s former volunteer historian, we have this information on the canal’s women.
 Read More

 The threat of Hurricane Florence this past September reminded people across the Mid-Atlantic about past hurricanes that have devastated the area.